North Central State Airport: Facilities and aircraft

 Runway 5/23 is used more often than Runway 15/33 due to crosswinds.

-For the 12-month period ending 30 November 2007, the airport had 27,181 aircraft operations, an average of 74 per day: 99% general aviation, 1% air taxi and <1% military.
-At that time there were 120 aircraft based at this airport: 92.5% single-engine and 7.5% multi-engine.
+For the 12-month period ending May 31, 2023, the airport had 14,687 aircraft operations, an average of 40 per day: 95% general aviation, 4% air taxi and <1% military.
+At that time there were 34 aircraft based at this airport: 32 single-engine, 1 multi-engine, and 1 helicopter.

 It is a non-towered airport catering to private pilots and general aviation; the aircraft seen there are usually either piston or light jet aircraft.
 The airport is not able to serve large airliners, and the use of North Central for these types of aircraft is purely emergency-related.
 The airport is the base for a repair facility.